-Despite these similarities, there are also some differences.
-Knowing about these differences will ease your transition to using ModelBuilder in ArcGIS Pro.
+There are also some differences.
+Learning these differences can help your transition to using ModelBuilder in ArcGIS Pro.

 It is recommended before editing a model in ArcGIS Pro ModelBuilder that you make a copy of the original toolbox.
 If you edit and save the model in ArcGIS Pro, that model will not be usable in other ArcGIS Desktop applications.